Open In Colab Open in Kaggle

 #define axis vector

-axis_vectors = ['one']
+axis_vectors = ['ONE']

 #vocabulary